Mental Health AssessmentSkip to the navigation

 A mental health assessment is used to find out how you think and feel.

-- If you are being checked for a problem, such as alcohol dependence, you may feel resentment, anger, or hostility and may not want to have the assessment.
+- You may feel resentful, angry, or hostile if you are being checked for a problem, such as alcohol dependence.
+You may not want to have the test.

-- If you are being evaluated for a health condition, such as Alzheimer's disease, you may be afraid.
+- You may feel afraid if you are being checked for a health condition, such as Alzheimer's disease.

-Lab tests do not usually cause much discomfort.
-A blood sample will be taken from a vein in your arm.
-An elastic band is wrapped around your upper arm and may feel tight.
+Lab tests usually don't cause much discomfort.
+The blood sample is taken from a vein in your arm.
+An elastic band is wrapped around your upper arm.
+It may feel tight.
 You may feel nothing at all from the needle, or you may feel a quick sting or pinch.
-Collecting a urine sample does not cause pain.
+And if you have a urine test, it is not painful to collect a urine sample.

-Your doctor may not be able to find the cause of your symptoms, because some mental health problems are hard to diagnose.
-Also, more than one mental health assessment or other tests may be needed to accurately diagnose your problem.
+Your doctor may not be able to find the cause of your symptoms.
+Some mental health problems are hard to diagnose.
+More than one mental health assessment or other tests may be needed.

 Many conditions can change the results of a mental health assessment.
 Your doctor will talk with you about how your results relate to your symptoms and past health.